rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

 ### Tokenize environment variable #

 <a target="_blank" href="https://github.com/jenkinsci/pipeline-examples/blob/master/pipeline-examples/github-org-plugin/access-repo-information.groovy">
-Here</a> is an example of a Groovy script file access-repo-information.groovy.
+Here</a> is an example of a Groovy script file "access-repo-information.groovy".

 Like other Groovy files, it has in the first line `#!groovy`.

    <pre>